 In smaller cases where employers pay a fair amount of benefits in a timely manner, and the injury only had temporary consequences, a workers’ comp lawyer may not be necessary.
 However, as cases quickly become more complex, whether due to the nature of the injury or the actions of the employer, seeking legal representation may be in the best interest of the employee.

 For cases involving delayed payments, negligent actions on the part of the employer, unfair settlement amounts offered by insurance companies, or low impairment ratings, an attorney is necessary to help victims receive fair compensation.
 This is also true in cases of permanent disabilities and wrongful death, as several aspects of the workers’ compensation claim become more complicated.
 As an Iowa workers’ compensation lawyer, Pothitakis Law Firm can help victims level the playing field between themselves and their employers during the workers’ compensation claim process.

 In order to help produce a successful workers’ compensation claim, an employee should report the injury immediately and seek medical attention as soon as possible.
 It is vital that a victim keep a clear record of wages lost, medical costs, and accident reports to ensure that all bases are covered.
 Injured workers should be sure to follow through with all treatment plans, as ending treatment prematurely can misrepresent the seriousness of the injury.
 Seeking the help of a workplace injury lawyer through Pothitakis Law Firm can improve the outcome of a claim.

-Be sure to get your free copy of 7 Things You Must Know if You Get Hurt at Work, the must-read book for anyone considering filing a claim for workers’ compensation benefits in Iowa.
-If you have questions, or would like to request a no-obligation consultation with our attorneys, please call us at 319-754-6400 or compete the contact form on this page.
+If you have questions or would like to request a no-obligation consultation with our workers’ compensation attorneys, please call us at 319-754-6400 or complete the contact form on this page.